The Fabulous Sports Babe: Broadcast history

 She first appeared on the radio on WEEI Boston and WLOM Cape Cod.
-In 1983 she joined Tampa Bay radio station WNSI (1380) and later on at WPLP (570) hosting her own sports show at night, The Nanci Donnellan Show.
+In 1983, she joined Tampa Bay radio station WNSI (1380) and later on at WPLP (570) hosting her own sports show at night, The Nanci Donnellan Show.
 From 1991 to 1994, she was the weekday afternoon sports talk show host on KJR 950 AM in Seattle before joining ESPN Radio.

 In 1994, ESPN Radio picked up Donnellan's show, and made The Fabulous Sports Babe the network's first nationally syndicated weekday programs (prior to this, ESPN Radio only operated on weekends).
 She also helped launch ESPN2, by having her show simulcast on the channel during the afternoon and late night.
 Her show was heard in more than 500 cities in the United States and Canada and over 35 countries around the world.

 Donnellan left ESPN in 1997 amid acrimonious network response to her autobiography, joining ABC Radio Networks (at the time still independent of ESPN Radio even though both were still owned by The Walt Disney Company) for a brief time.
 She then waged a successful battle against breast cancer.
-Donnellan returned home to Tampa where she eventually signed on with the relatively new Sports Fan Radio Network that year.
-Donnellan used Tampa's WQYK-AM 1010's studios to produce her show when it was on the Sports Fan Radio Network.
+Donnellan returned home to the Tampa Bay area where she eventually signed on with the relatively new Sports Fan Radio Network that year.
+Donnellan used the studios of WQYK 1010 AM in St. Pete to produce her show when it was on the Sports Fan Radio Network.
 She was one of the cornerstones of the network's programming.
 However, in 2001, shortly before Super Bowl XXXV, Donnellan was fired due to the network's financial troubles (Sports Fan parent company Winstar eventually declared bankruptcy in 2003).
 As a result, the Sports Fan Network ceased operation.
 Donnellan's self-imposed hiatus would last four years as she recovered from breast cancer surgery and treatment, which in turn was followed by a double knee replacement, both byproducts of her obesity (at the time, the 5-foot-2-inch tall Donnellan weighed over 300 pounds); Donnellan would later lose over half her body weight in an effort to restore her health.
 Donnellan had made enough money from her time at ESPN and her book advance to not have to work for several years.